Foundation programme: Elsewhere in the world

-At Boston University, United States, the SABIC Foundation Year Program is a university preparation course aimed specifically at Saudi students.
+At a number of universities in the United States, the SABIC Foundation Year Program is a university preparation course aimed specifically at Saudi students that will return to work for SABIC after completing a bachelor's degree in the US.

 At Salem Kolleg by Lake Constance, Germany, Kolleg students are introduced to many different university courses over a period of three terms as part of their studium generale program.

-At Jacobs University in Germany, the Foundation Year Programme is a preparatory year.
+At Constructor University in Germany, the Foundation Year Programme is a preparatory year.

 At Karlshochschule International University in Germany, the Foundation Year Programme (Studienkolleg) is a preparatory year for international students.

-At the University of King's College, Canada, their Foundation Year Program is a historical survey of western culture for first-year students.

 At Maastricht University, the Netherlands, the Foundation Programme trains motivated international students to make them eligible (to apply) for a bachelor's programme at Maastricht University.

 At the University of Queensland, the Foundation Year Programme is a university preparation program for students who are not citizens or permanent residents of Australia.

 At Vanderbilt University, the Foundation Year Programme aims to prepare students from outside the United States to enter the American university system.